Antonyeaster/blackjack/README.md

 The CardsInHand class is used to extend the player's hand when the hit option is chosen.
 This also includes calculating the value of the hand and taking note that if the value is over 21 and the hand has an ace included, the game will automatically remove 10 from the total value to make the ace the value of 1.
-The class also creates the argument for keeping the House hand halfhidden until the hands are revealed at the end of the game.
+The class also creates the argument for keeping the House hand half hidden until the hands are revealed at the end of the game.

 #### Play Game: